“To be a human being is an honor, and we offer thanksgiving for all the gifts of life.” ~ Chief Jake Swamp, Giving Thanks

 Okay, let’s EAT!

 TURKEY POX by Laurie Halse Anderson, pictures by Dorothy Donohue (Albert Whitman, 1996).
 Now, what would happen if you’re all set to drive over to Grandma’s for Thanksgiving with a carload of side dishes, your cousin Fred and Aunt Imogene, and you come down with chicken pox?
 Poor Charity!
 Grandma’s roast turkey is her favorite dish, and now, all because of her, the family is stuck at home.
 And it’s begun to snow.
 What good is apple salad, brussels sprouts with walnuts, sweet potatoes and crescent rolls without the turkey?
 But thanks to four hungry snowplow drivers, Grandma arrives and Thanksgiving is saved!
 And wait till you see her spotted turkey!
-The quirky watercolor illos, replete with dots and spots on clothing, furniture, and walls, extend the humor of this lively family story, and may even make you itch for a second
+The quirky watercolor illos, replete with dots and spots on clothing, furniture, and walls, extend the humor of this lively family story, and may even make you itch for a second helping reading.

 MRS. McNOSH AND THE GREAT BIG SQUASH by Sarah Weeks, pictures by Nadine Bernard Westcott (HarperCollins, 2000).
 A funny, outrageous rhyming story about the resourceful Mrs. McNosh, who upon growing a humongous squash, must figure out what to do with it once she picks it.
 Littlest munchkins will giggle over the squash that at first resembles the paperboy, then flattens the cat, and soon smashes through the fence.
 Lively watercolor illos capture all the merry mayhem.
 For steadily growing appetites and fertile imaginations.